-Crunchy Granola with date syrup and flavoured with ground ginger and cardamom to bring the traditional Emirati Batheetha to your breakfast bowl.
+Crunchy Granola with date syrup, flavoured with ground ginger and cardamom, to bring the traditional Emirati flavours to your breakfast bowl.
 Of course, the other usual granola suspects will show up too!
 You guessed it, the nuts, seeds, dried fruits, etc!

 Jump to:

-Here are the ingredients you can use to make a basic date paste granola:
+Here are the ingredients you can use to make a basic date syrup granola:

-- Oats: Use whole-grain old-fashioned oats so that they can retain shape during baking.
+- Oats: Use whole-grain old-fashioned oats to retain shape during baking.

 - Nuts and Seeds: I have used cashews, pistachios, and green pumpkin seeds to make this batch.
 Other options include pecans, almonds, walnuts and sunflower seeds or sesame seeds.

 - Fat/Oil: You need oil to make granola crisp and irresistible.
 I prefer extra virgin olive oil or melted butter.
-You may use coconut oil but I have not tested it.
+You may use aroma-free coconut oil.

-- Ground spices: For the spice, I added ginger and cardamom to this batch to keep with the theme of Batheeth.
+- Ground spices: I added ginger and cardamom to this batch.
 A pinch of salt brings out all the flavours of cooked food, so do not skip it!

 - Dried fruits: These add extra sweetness, texture and flavour.
 I used dried cranberries for this batch.
 I have previously used raisins, coconut flakes and torn dried apricots too.

-- Egg white: I always use egg white which I highly recommend for the elevated taste and texture.
+- Egg white: I always use it, which I highly recommend for the elevated taste and texture.

-I wish I had taken the time and effort to share every variation of granola I made over the years.
-I have listed all that in my granola recipe post.
-But it is so much easier if you know a ratio that can help you build your own granola with your favourite ingredients.
-My secret to amazing batches of granola is born from this article on Epicurious - How to make granola without a recipe.
+It is so much easier if you know a ratio that can help you build your own granola with your favourite ingredients.
+My secret to amazing batches of granola comes from this Epicurious - How to make granola without a recipe.

 You can make this differently by adding different groups of dried fruits, nuts and seeds each time you make it.
 I have used dried rose petals and chopped pistachios for added colour and taste.
 In an earlier batch, I stirred in some chocolate chips and cinnamon chips after the granola was completely cooled.

-What can you use to bind granola? or Why is my granola not clumping?
-To get the granola to stick together, we use a binding agents like natural sweeteners like date syrup, honey or maple syrup.
+What can you use to bind granola?
+Or why is my granola not clumping?
+To get the granola to stick together, we use binding agents like date syrup, honey or maple syrup.
 You can also use nut butters like Peanut butter or almond butter.
-You can use them in place of or in addition to liquid sweetener.
-Even an egg white make a gread choice of binding granola.
-If you like coconut oil, then use melted coconut oil as it solidifies at room temperature it helps to hold the ingredients together.
+Even egg white makes a great choice of binding for granola.

 There are a few reasons why your granola may taste bitter: